newfold-labs/wp-module-ecommerce/README.md

 Next-generation WordPress eCommerce Experience for WordPress sites at Newfold Digital.

+## Module Responsibilities

+* Ecommerce module displays `Home or Dashboard` page for Brand plugin, with below options:
+  1. Live site preview for both, live and coming soon mode for WordPress site with view & edit site options
+  2. Next steps to setup your site/store and also link to view completed tasks
+  3. Links to your Hosting Brand Account
+  4. Link to 24/7 support to reachout to experts to build your site for you.
+* Ecommerce module also displays `Store` option which gives snapshot of recent customer activity with details like total sales, net sales, recent orders, products sold, visitors, views and also a link to detailed `Analytics` page of Woocommerce plugin.
+* `Store` page also, allows customers to Purchase/Enable/Manage and learn more about YITH extended plugins like:
+  1. YITH Booking and Appointment for WooCommerce
+  2. YITH WooCommerce AJAX Search
+  3. YITH WooCommerce Gift Cards
+  4. YITH WooCommerce Wishlist
+  5. YITH WooCommerce Customize My Account Page
+  6. YITH WooCommerce Ajax Product Filter.
+* Under Store we have a `Products & Services` submenu option which provides following options:
+  1. Easy access to Add new product/Import CSV of products into your store.
+  2. Option to setup bookings & appointments or offer gift cards on purchases via YITH extended plugins.
+* Next submenu under Store is `Sales & Promotions`where customer can setup different promotional offers on products in their store.
+  1. Here we display 13 different campaign setup options offered by `WonderCart` plugin under `All Campaigns` tab.
+  2. There is also a `Settings` tab where users can customize look & feel of how sales campaigns are displayed on their Store page.
+* Next submenu under Store is `Payments` where we store owner can setup payments option accepted on purchases at Store.
+  1. There 3 online payment options via payments gateways like PayPal, Stripe & RazorPay(only for India location).
+  2. We also offer offline payments option via cheque, bank transfer or cash on delivery.
+* Final submenu under Store is `Store details` with following options:
+  1. Store location and complete address, email address of store owner and currency in which products/services are displayed on the store.
+  2. Under `shipping option` tab on the store details page you can connect to Shipping partner like, Shippo (based on your store location).
+  3. Under `tax settings` tab, store owner can choose to enable/disable sales tax.

 ## Installation

 ### 1. Add the Newfold Satis to your `composer.json`.